-Grown predominantly for their pretty flower bracts in shades of bright white through to rich pink, many Cornus or Dogwood trees also feature brilliant autumn foliage colour and fascinating fruits.
+Grown predominantly for their distinctive pretty flower bracts in shades of white through to rich pink, many Cornus or Dogwood trees also feature brilliant autumn foliage colour and fascinating fruits.
 Dogwood shrubs, on the other hand, display vivid coloured stems that really come into their own in winter.

-Our large range of Flowering Dogwood (Cornus florida) and Chinese Dogwood (Cornus kousa) trees offer plenty of choice in flower and foliage features.
+Our large range of Flowering Dogwood trees (Cornus florida and Cornus kousa) offer plenty of variety in their features.
 For pink flowers, 'Miss Satomi', 'Cherokee Sunset' and florida rubra are great choices.
 For variegated foliage, look at 'Variegata', 'Cherokee Daybreak' and 'Rainbow'.
-The flowers and foliage of Flowering Dogwood trees are followed by attractive autumn foliage and large ornamental berries.
+The spring and summer features are followed by attractive autumnal foliage and large ornamental berries.

 With their changing seasonal features, bushy form and modest size, Flowering Dogwood trees are well suited to small and large gardens alike.
 They are easy to look after, but prefer neutral to acidic soil and being positioned with morning sun followed by some afternoon shade.
 Make sure to generously water young trees, especially in times of drought.
 Less frequent, generous watering is better than more frequent light watering as the water is more likely to reach the roots and provide the moisture they require.